Church Water Stations

 Race entry costs starts at £36 for affiliated runners and £38 for unaffiliated runners, the sooner you sign up, the more you save.
 All finishers receive a distinctive medal, water, finish funnel goodies and an online e-goody bag after the race.

 The ever popular Ealing Mini Mile also returns but this time on Saturday 23rd September.
 A one mile run around Lammas Park aimed at young runners aged 6 – 16.
-Our Mini Mile sold out in just 6 days this year!
+Our Mini Mile sold out in just 6 days last year

 Please join our Facebook page www.facebook.com/ealinghalf and follow @EalingHalf on Twitter to keep up to date with all the latest news about the Ealing Half Marathon.